Kelaira/papers.sh/README.md

                 Will gice you a list of directories, where your articles are stored.
 After choosing a directory, the list of articles will be shown.
 After entering a number of article, the document will be opened in your default pdf viewer. (changing of default viewer will be added later)

                 If some directories were removed, program identifies changes only after choosing non existing directory in this -r option.
                 After that the directory will be removed from the list.

          -h, --help
-\t Will show you this help.